Ferlab-Ste-Justine/cqdg-docs/docs/submission/submitted-data.md

 #### % Donors with Tumour & Normal

-_Coming Soon:_ Once a donor has both a tumour and matched normal raw sequencing data [submitted through Song](/docs/submission/submitting-molecular-data), they will be counted towards this percentage.
+_Coming Soon:_ Once a donor has both a tumour and matched normal raw sequencing data [ they will be counted towards this percentage.

 #### Donors in Molecular Data Processing